About Cromford Mills

 In the mill yard there are a variety of independent shops inside the old mill buildings.
 There are two cafes; Arkwright’s Café in the mill yard and Wheatcroft’s Wharf on Cromford Canal Wharf, where there is also the takeaway Counting House Coffee Stop.

 There are a variety of local walks that start and finish at Cromford Mills, so you can begin and end with a reviving coffee and cake!
 The area ‘Beyond the Mill Walls’ between the mill and the River Derwent is awash with wildflowers in spring and summer, with picnic benches and woodland sculptures to find.
 Cromford Village, built by Sir Richard Arkwright to house his mill workers, is a 5-minute walk; here you can discover the earliest industrial housing in Derbyshire along North Street and see the amazing water management system Arkwright built.

-Cromford Mills is a free-to-enter, UNESCO World Heritage Site and your complete day out with family and friends.
-It is owned and managed by The Arkwright Society – an educational charity devoted to the rescue of the industrial heritage buildings and helping to preserve the precious built and natural landscape in and around Cromford.
+Cromford Mills is owned and managed by The Arkwright Society – an educational charity devoted to the rescue of the industrial heritage buildings and helping to preserve the precious built and natural landscape in and around Cromford.